DaAwesomeP/ha-addon-spotify-connect-advanced/README.md

 ## Support

 This is an unofficial addon.
-Please [open an issue here][issue] GitHub.
+Please [open an issue here][issue] on GitHub.

 ## Contributing